bsu-cs4360-software-engineering/aquamarine-tgc/README.md

 1. Verify that user is in the project directory in terminal (aquamarine-tgc)
 2. Compile the project locally by running the terminal command ```g++ -std=c++11 Main.cpp Game.cpp Deck.cpp Card.cpp -o card_game```
 3. Run the terminal command ```./card_game``` to run the program locally
-4. follow the prompts from within the terminal
+4. Follow the prompts from within the terminal

 ## Summary
 The game should be a mixture of Hearthstone and Dnd.
 Hearthstone is a turn-based card game between 2 people.
 Each player has a deck of 30 cards and a special hero that has a special power.
 The goal is to beat the opponent's hero, and mana crystals are used by each player to use abilities or minions.
 Dnd has a similar premise, but uses more of a storytelling format.
 Multiple players each choose a character to play in the game to exist within the world.
 The game is moderated by the Dungeon Master (DM) who works on creating the story.
 Multi-sided dice are rolled by the player to determine if their desired actions were successful.
 The 3 main components of Dnd are role-play, combat, and skills.